Security and privacy

 user_id - the active entity

-- whether you're the owner or the entity was shared with you
+- whether you are owner or the entity was shared with you

 - your permission level (owner, editor, viewer)

-- the domains you have access to (finances, health, management, chat)
+- the domains you have access to (finances, health, administration, chat)

-This isn't an application-level filter you can bypass with a direct API call.
-It's a database-level restriction: if the policy says you can't read that row, PostgreSQL won't return it.
+It's not an application-level filter you can skip with a direct API call.
+It's a database-level restriction: if the policy says you can't read that row, PostgreSQL doesn't return it.
 It applies to both structured data and files in storage.

 Private storage

-Images and documents are stored in a private bucket, organized by entity and content type.
+Images and documents are saved in a private bucket, organized by entity and content type.
 There are no permanent public URLs.
-When you need to access a file, the path depends on whether that file is encrypted or not:
+When you need to access a file, the path depends on whether the file is encrypted or not:

-- Files without additional encryption (avatars, audio, general attachments): the backend generates a signed URL valid for 2 hours.
+- Files without additional encryption (avatars, audio, generic attachments): the backend generates a signed URL valid for 2 hours.
 The app uses it to load the file directly from storage and caches it locally until it expires.
-After 2 hours, it requests a new one.
+After 2 hours, it asks for a new one.

-- Encrypted files (health, finances, organization): these never get a signed URL.
+- Encrypted files (health, finances, administration): never receive a signed URL.
 The app asks the backend for the file, which downloads it from storage, decrypts it in memory with the appropriate keys (system, user, or both), and returns the decrypted bytes directly.
 The encrypted file in storage is never exposed.

 Disk encryption

-The database and its backups run on infrastructure with disk-level encryption.
-If someone gained physical access to the storage medium, they wouldn't have the data in plain text.
+The database and its backups live on infrastructure with disk-level encryption.
+If someone obtained physical access to the storage media, they wouldn't have the data in cleartext.

 System encryption

-System encryption exists for a specific scenario: someone gaining computational access to the database -- not physical access to the disk, but to the data itself -- and still not being able to read users' sensitive information.
-Fields and files encrypted with this layer are unreadable without the system key, which lives on the backend, not in the database.
+System encryption exists for one concrete scenario: someone gains computational access to the database — not physical access to the disk, but access to the data itself — and still can't read users' sensitive information.
+The fields and files encrypted with this layer are unreadable without the system key, which lives in the backend, not in the database.

 It's used for: